ikechukwu-peter/session/READme.md

 ## Installation

-Clone the github repository and run yarn add to install all packages.
+Clone the github repository and run yarn install to install all packages.
 Then **run yarn run dev**, to start local server, you will have to provide your own **ENV** variables.

 ## Documentation